switchupcb/disgo/_gen/coverage/README.md

 ## Generation

-A general order of request is generated using the `main.go` file in this directory.
+A general order of requests is generated using the `main.go` file in this directory.
 It consists of every endpoint placed in a map (of dependent endpoints _to_ dependencies), along with a topological sort to output a **valid order to call requests**.
-Requests that are **NOT** included in the test should be marked in the `unused` map.
+Requests that are **NOT** included in the test are marked in the `unused` map.

-Copygen is used to speed up the test file's creation.
-First, requests are placed in a [`setup.go`](/wrapper/copygen/integration/setup.go) file _(using the same definitions as the [`send.go` setup file](/wrapper/copygen/requests/setup.go)_) in the specified order _(which can be adjusted manually)_.
-Then, Copygen is run using the customized template to output a test that calls functions in an `errgroup`.

-Once the general test is output, it can be further modified where necessary.
-In the case of dependent requests, it may be more efficient to move them to the same goroutine as their dependency, such that the dependent is called synchronously AFTER the dependency.
+Once the request order is output, the test can be created or modified.
+Dependent requests may be moved to same goroutine as their dependencies, such that the dependent request is called synchronously AFTER the dependency.
 In other cases, a dependency that maintains many dependents may need to be called on its own, with some capacity to ensure it was called BEFORE the dependent is called _(i.e `WaitGroups`)_.